Visions In Glass

 I love stained glass!
 I try to incorporate my "Vision" into every piece but each one has its own character as well.
 Glass responds differently to different settings and light conditions and so a finished piece often has a surprise included.

 This all started in 1993 when a friend convinced me I had to take a community college stained glass class with her.
 Am I glad she did!
 I soon outgrew the single table in the unfinished attic work space, so my wonderful handyman husband built me a beautiful workshop.
-Although I generally work alone, I couldn't do it without the loving support and understanding of my family.
+Although I do most of the work myself, I couldn't do it without the assistance of my husband, Ray, who handles all the heavy lifting.
+He installs, pours concrete, and gives me lots of expert advice.
+I hope you enjoy viewing our work on these pages!

 -Sue Callahan